Location of Shirgul Temple

-Shirigul Temple is one of the oldest temples in Shirigul, placed on the Churdhar Peak, near to Deothali, in Sirmaur district, Himachal Pradesh.
-The presiding deity is Lord Shiva.
-Looking east, this square-shaped temple is a single storeyed building and goes up to a lofty height of 9ft.
-The roof comprises a gable and the uppermost beam is adorned with brass vessels secured to it by nails.
-Shirigul temple interestingly possessed only one door, which again is engraved with figurines.
-A dome-shaped small temple can be witnessed within the Shirigul temple premises.
-A shivlingam (phallus, symbolic representation of the Lord), 6 inches high and 4 inches in perimeter is preserved inside this tiny temple.
-The shivlingam is placed in a vessel of water, devoid of clothes and ornamentations.
+The roof of Shirgul Temple comprises a gable and the uppermost beam is adorned with brass vessels locked it by nails.
+Shirgul temple possessed only one door interestingly, which is again engraved with figurines.
+A dome-shaped small temple can be witnessed within the Shirgul temple premises.
+A Shiva lingam (phallus, symbolic representation of the Lord), 6 inches high and 4 inches in perimeter are preserved inside this small temple.
+The Shiva lingam is placed in a vessel of water, devoid of clothes and ornamentations.
 Both the lingam and the vessel are chiselled out of stone.
-Shirigul Temple is a highly hallowed place of worship among the locals.
+Shirgul Temple is a highly hallowed place of worship among the locals.